 When I started my journey in the stock market, even I was not sure of a few terminologies related to this new world 10 years back.
 But with time, experience, & determination we can excel in any field.
 Our sole motto is to advise you on how you can reap maximum profits so you should know these terms and their key difference from other terms.
 In this series, today I’m going to explain to you What is Margin in the Share Market? and the new rules introduced by SEBI for Margin Trading.
 So let’s begin.

-Let’s understand the term Margin in layman language.
-It is simply broker offers you a loan to let you buy stocks that you can’t afford.
+Let’s understand the term Margin in layman’s language.
+It is simply a broker who offers you a loan to let you buy stocks that you can’t afford.
 Just pay a marginal amount of the actual value.
 In addition, you pay interest on the borrowed money.
 Margin requirement differs depending upon the type of transaction carried out.
-Thereby, Margin trading allows you to buys more stocks than you can afford at the moment.
+Thereby, Margin trading allows you to buy more stocks than you can afford at the moment.

 In our day-to-day life, we are uncertain about several things like weather, health, future, traffic, etc, and take several steps to minimize those uncertainties.
 Similarly, when you start trading in the stock market you will not be sure of the market movement.
 One day market could go up the second day it may fall.
 Therefore, to address such uncertainties/risks, the stock market runs on the margining system.
 The upfront money you pay to your broker to buy those shares is referred to as an initial token or margin.

 We will understand the concept of margin in the stock market in a positive and worst-case scenario.
 So as to avoid any place of doubt.